 The number, location and opening hours of community pharmacy providers open beyond 6.30 pm, Monday to Friday (excluding bank holidays), vary within each locality; they are listed in the table below.
 Full details of all pharmacies' opening hours can be found in Appendix A. 'Average' access is difficult, given the variety of opening hours and locations.
-Access is therefore considered at locality level and can be found in Table 24, where over half of pharmacies are open beyond 6.30 pm in each locality.
+Access is therefore considered at locality level and can be found in Table 25, where over half of pharmacies are open beyond 6.30 pm in each locality.

-Table 24: Percentage of community pharmacy providers open Monday to Friday (excluding bank holidays) beyond 6.30 pm, and on Saturday and Sunday
+Table 25: Percentage of community pharmacy providers open Monday to Friday (excluding bank holidays) beyond 6.30 pm, and on Saturday and Sunday

+( terrerum 9 marria and 5 mary contact print, and an accordance of an accordance of

 Locality Percentage of pharmacies open beyond 6.30 pm Percentage of pharmacies open on a Saturday Percentage of pharmacies open on a Sunday

-Islington 60% 91% 4%
+Islington 64% 89% 4%

-North 67% 93% 7%
+North 67% 100% 7%

-Central 65% 88% 0%
+Central 71% 88% 0%

-South 54% 92% 8%
+South 54% 85% 8%